Your cart is currently empty!

 The following are tips to limit your exposure to EMFs while driving:

-1. Make your car an electronic-free zone.
-We know, it’s so easy to pass the time on a long road trip when you are using electronic devices.
-But there are also plenty of other fun ways to kill time as a passenger that don’t require staring at electronic screens: reading, playing games, and napping are surefire ways to get from point A to point B while ensuring everyone in the car has reduced exposure to EMFs.
+- Make your car an electronic-free zone.
+It’s so easy to pass the time on a long road trip when you are using electronic devices.
+But there are also plenty of other fun ways to kill time as a passenger that don’t require staring at electronic screens: reading, playing games, and napping are surefire ways to get from point A to point B while ensuring everyone in the car has reduced exposure to EMF exposure for everyone in the car.

 Of course, driving less often (bike or walk whenever you can!) can decrease BOTH the amount of EMF radiation you are exposed to and the amount of carbon emissions released into the atmosphere.